 Also, if you have no way to suspend a heater, the 100213019 has a side-mounting option.
 For best results, be sure to mount it on the sides of the coop or brooder where chickens perch.
 Or, you can hang it on a stand.

 9. K&H Pet Products 2110 Thermo-Chicken Perch

-- Warms entire body utilizing bird's own circulation system
+- CIRCULATION: Heated perch warms the entire body utilizing the bird's own circulation system

 Model 2110 isn’t just a source of technological fascination — it’s a practical option when your concern is to avoid wet feet and dangerous ammonia buildup.